cloudandbigdatalab/chameleon-cloud-tutorial-docker-2/README.md

 docker-compose -p tutorial up -d
 ```

 `-p tutorial` specifies our project name.
-Otherwise the name of the directory would be used.
+Otherwise it uses the name of the current directory.

-### Setup Swarm Cluster

-**For this tutorial we're using a personal laptop and the Rackspace cloud.**

-We're using a personal laptop because it's sensible to control remote machines from a local machine rather than SSH'ing to a remote machine to control remote machines.
-However, you can do all your work from a Chameleon instance.
-Every step is the same past installation, except you'll need to add `sudo` to your commands on the default Chameleon CentOS image.

-We're using Rackspace because Machine doesn't currently support passing in reservation ids during host creation and therefore does not work with Chameleon.